Update 743 — January Preview, Part I:

 Since its establishment, the Chevron doctrine has become a crucial element of federal regulatory law, reinforced in a panoply of federal cases.
 As of June 2023, Chevron has been cited by the Supreme Court and lower federal courts more than 18,000 times.
 The Chevron doctrine’s grant of broad authority to agencies circumvents the need of courts or Congress itself to intercede every time the applicable agency finds ambiguity in the language of a given statute.

-Two cases up for oral argument before the Supreme Court on January 17 concern the future of Chevron
+Two cases up for oral argument before the Supreme Court on January 17 concern the future of Chevron:

-• In Loper Bright Enterprises v.
+- In Loper Bright Enterprises v.
 Raimondo, Loper Bright Enterprises, a herring fishing company based in New Jersey, came into conflict with the National Marine Fisheries Service (NMFS) in 2020 over a proposed rule to require fishing companies to pay for at-sea monitoring programs.
 Loper Bright argued that the Magnuson-Stevens Act of 1976 (MSA) did not give the NMFS explicit authority to pass such a rule, whereas the NMFS argued that it had that authority under the Chevron doctrine.
 The US District Court for the District of Columbia applied the Chevron doctrine; the ruling was then appealed to the D.C.
 Court of Appeals which upheld the ruling.

-• Relentless, Inc. v.
+Loper Bright appealed to the Supreme Court last November, with the Supreme Court granting cert on May 1.
+The Court will take up the application of Chevron and is expected either to overrule it outright or to clarify whether statutory silence regarding the payment mandate requires deference to the NMFS. - Relentless, Inc. v.
 U.S. Department of Commerce is to be heard in tandem with Loper Bright on January 17, 2024.
 It is another case where a herring fishing company challenged the NMFS’ authority as interpreted under the MSA.
 SCOTUS is hearing the case because Justice Jackson was originally involved in the Loper Bright case when it was brought before the DC Court of Appeals prior to her appointment to the Supreme Court and has recused herself as a result.
-As such, the Supreme Court has also taken up the similar case so that Justice Jackson may participate in a ruling over the fate of Chevron
+As such, the Supreme Court has also taken up the similar case so that Justice Jackson may participate in a ruling over the fate of Chevron.

 Three Supreme Court Justices — Neil Gorsuch, Clarence Thomas, and Samuel Alito — have indicated their desire to see Chevron overturned.
 If the Supreme Court decides to overturn Chevron completely instead of merely limiting it in a more narrow ruling, the consequences for America’s federal regulatory apparatus would be vast as well as vastly unclear.
 It would sharply curtail the authority of federal agencies to regulate on everything from greenhouse gas emissions to financial transactions, shifting the authority of interpreting ambiguity in Congressional statutes to the courts.